NRP — Natural Resource Partners L.P.

 2. Strategic Updates and Business Highlights

-- NRP generated $46 million in free cash flow for Q4 and $169 million for the full year, despite challenging market conditions.
+- NRP generated $46 million of free cash flow in Q4 and $169 million for the full year, despite challenging market conditions.

-- A $39 million capital investment was made in the Sisecam Wyoming joint venture to support its operations amid a downturn in the soda ash market.
+- The company has made a $39 million capital investment in the Sisecam Wyoming joint venture to support its operations and reduce bank debt.

 3. Forward Guidance and Outlook